klips-project/rabbitmq-worker/README.md

 # RabbitMQ Worker

-This repository provides a minimal workflow engine based on NodeJS and rabbitmq.
+This repository provides a minimal workflow engine based on NodeJS and RabbitMQ.
 It consists of several `workers` that handle different tasks based on a `job` definition.

 A job consists of one or more single tasks, that will be handled sequentially.

 Jobs are handled by a main worker, called `dispatcher` (see `src/dispatcher`).

-All communication / invoking of workers is done via rabbitmq messages in different queues.
+All communication / invoking of workers is done via RabbitMQ messages in different queues.

 See the next sections for details.